polyzentrik/transcription/examples/README.md

 The video recording of the panel discussion is available [here](https://youtu.be/Vv5z-9MfqHw).

 Thanks a lot to SEI for making this type of discussions available to the public.

+## Licenses
+All videos or recordings used for testing are under licenses which allow usage.
+Credits given as appropriate.